 First… The four stages of team development

-Take a minute to understand what the phases of development actually look like and reflect on where you think your team is currently at.
+Take a minute to understand what the phases of development, coined by Dr. Bruce Tuckman, actually look like and reflect on where you think your team is currently at.

 - A team is built, people are getting to know their roles and colleagues